stitchdata/docs/_integration-schemas/github/teams.md

 doc-link: ""
 singer-schema: "https://github.com/singer-io/tap-github/blob/master/tap_github/schemas/teams.json"
 description: |
   The `{{ table.name }}` table contains info about the teams in an organization.

-  **Note**: Only teams that are visible to the user who authorized the integration in Stitch will be replicated.
+Only teams that are visible to the user who authorized the integration in Stitch will be replicated.

 # -------------------------- #